Viserigon/Demo/README.md

-Demo for GitHub
+Demo for GitHub.
-Git Bash integration.
+GitBash integration.